Gary Divorty: Hull FC

-Divorty was a substitute in Hull FC's 24-31 defeat by Castleford in the 1986 Yorkshire County Cup Final during the 1986–87 season at Headingley Rugby Stadium, Leeds, on Saturday 11 October 1986.
+Divorty was a substitute in Hull FC's 24-31 defeat by Castleford in the 1986 Yorkshire Cup Final during the 1986–87 season at Headingley, Leeds, on Saturday 11 October 1986.

 Leeds

 Divorty signed for Leeds in 1989.
 The transfer fee was set at £120,000 by a tribunal after Hull and Leeds failed to reach an agreement.

 Halifax

 In August 1992, Divorty and Leeds teammate John Bentley were signed by Halifax for a combined fee of £100,000.
 Divorty played for three seasons at Halifax before returning to his original club, Hull, in 1995.

 International honours

 Gary Divorty won caps for Great Britain while at Hull in 1985 against France (2 matches).

 Personal life

 Gary Divorty is the father of the rugby league footballer, Ross Divorty.